English HKSI Paper 2 Topic 1

 -

-1 pointsQID790:Which of the following is NOT a major financial service provided in Hong Kong?
+1 pointsQID4:Which of the following activities is a financial service provided by a financial intermediary?

 Correct